nazsakib/WordPress-Useful-Code-Snippets/README.md

-# WordPress-role-customization
+# BreadcrumbsWordPress-Useful-Code-Snippets

-Customize user roles and permissions in WordPress to restrict dashboard access and hide the toolbar for specific user roles.
+Customize your site's functionality by use these code snippets.

 ## Description

-As I was building an LMS site for my client, I found these code snippets to be invaluable.

-The first one helped me restrict access to the WordPress dashboard, ensuring that only admins could manage the site's settings and content.

-The second snippet was equally useful as it allowed me to hide the WordPress toolbar, creating a cleaner interface for learners without distracting admin features.

-These snippets simplified the user experience for both administrators and learners, making the LMS platform more focused and user-friendly.
+These snippets made things easier for both admins and learners, making the website or platform more focused and user-friendly.

 ## Restricting Access to the WordPress Dashboard

 ```